RuhiKansagara/python-learning/README.md

 # python-learning
-This repository serves as a comprehensive guide to mastering advanced Python concepts.
-It is organised into subfolders, each dedicated to a specific advanced topic
+A comprehensive guide to advanced Python programming concepts and practices.
+This repository explores in-depth topics such as decorators, metaclasses, and context managers; advanced data structures and algorithms; object-oriented and functional programming; concurrency and parallelism; and file handling.
+It also covers advanced libraries, testing, debugging, performance tuning, security, and Python's role in DevOps, machine learning, and big data.
+Ideal for developers looking to master Python and its vast ecosystem.